Bibliometrics - learn more

 • Indicators should be scaled and chosen carefully (e.g. indicators on a journal's level should not be used for individual articles).

-• Quantitative data are only abstract concepts: there is no simple way to measure the quality of research.
-Thus, bibliometrics can only be an indicator of quality, but not used for qualitative interpretation.
+• Quantitative data are abstract concepts, and there is no simple way to measure the quality of research.
+Thus, bibliometrics can only be an indicator of quality; it should not be used for qualitative interpretation.
 Conclusions should be based on more than one indicator.

 • Research is measured differently across distinctive disciplines.
 For different disciplines, different indicators are of importance.

 • Metrics on individual researchers should not be used to compare with other researchers.
-For example, the h-index depends on the person's age and on the discipline.
+For example, the h-index depends on a person's age and on the discipline.

 • All indicators should be transparent and easily understandable.